nordquip/sousms/doc/MobileTeamUseCases/mobileUseCases.md

 #### Dialog
 1. User is in notification settings
-1. User requests to add a notification
+2. User requests to add a notification
-2. User specifies which stock they wish to be notified on
+3. User specifies which stock they wish to be notified on
-3. User specifies the price range +/- a percentage or dollar amount that they will be notified for
+4. User specifies the price range +/- a percentage or dollar amount that they will be notified for
-4. User requests to apply changes
+5. User requests to apply changes
-4. System
+6. System confirms accept or cancel of addNotification
-   + If
+   + If cancel, postcondition unsuccessful
-5. System displays confirmation
+7. System displays confirmation
-6. Postcondition Successful
+8. Postcondition Successful